maxwolf621/AZ/az-104/Test/VNet.md

 You suspect the public IP address has changed during the maintenance.

 What should you do?
+- Attach multiple dynamic public IP addresses to Siargao.
+- Provision an Azure NAT gateway to provide outbound internet connectivity.
+- Enable an Azure VPN gateway for Siargao.
+- Modify Siargao to use a static public IP address.

 ![Alt text](image-148.png)

 Public IP addresses allow Internet resources to communicate inbound to Azure resources.
 Public IP addresses enable Azure resources to communicate with the Internet and public-facing Azure services.
 The address is dedicated to the resource until it’s unassigned by you.
 A resource without a public IP assigned can communicate outbound.